 Admission Requirements

-Applicants are selected on the basis of their academic achievement, including the required courses, and any other selection criteria outlined below.
+Applicants are selected based on their academic achievement, including the required courses and any other selection criteria outlined below.

-- Ontario Secondary School Diploma or equivalent**
+- OSSD (Ontario Secondary School Diploma) or equivalent**

 - Grade 12 English (C or U)

 Applicants may also qualify for admission through completion of the Hospitality Services program (H101).
-There are a limited number of seats available and admission is not guaranteed.
+There are a limited number of seats available, and admission is not guaranteed.

 ** Mature student status (19 years of age or older and no OSSD)

-Mature students may take the Admissions Assessment for English, OR may consider upgrading to achieve the credit needed in English.
+Mature students may take the Admissions Assessment for English OR may consider upgrading to achieve the credit needed in English.

-Please note that George Brown is committed to ensuring that applicants will succeed in their program of choice and meeting the minimum requirements does not guarantee admission to the program.
+Please note that George Brown is committed to ensuring that applicants will succeed in their program of choice, and meeting the minimum requirements does not guarantee admission to the program.
 Applicants may be required to have grades higher than the minimum requirements stated.

 Course Exemptions

 College or university credits may qualify you for course exemptions.
-Please visit Transfer Guide for more information.
+Please visit the Transfer Guide for more information.

 International Students